lindsaykwardell/starcomgame.com/rules/guide/card-types.md

 Stations act just like ships, but cannot move between systems.
 Stations can be built in any system you control.
 You may only build a number of stations equal to the number of developments in that system.

+If a station with no attack remains in a system after it has been conquered by another player, that player gains control of it.

 ## System

 <img class="card system" style="float: left; border-radius: 15px; margin: 15px; overflow: hidden;" src="https://www.starcomgame.com/cards/Homeworld-thumb.webp" alt="Homeworld" />

 Systems are the backbone of your empire.
 They provide resources to build ships and play other cards.
-Systems also have a domain (see Domains).
+Systems also have a domain (see Domains) and a maximum development number.
+This number, located in the top right of the card, represents the total number of development counters that can be placed on the system at any time.

 <div class="page-break"></div>